StrikeEngine

 Custom exhaust system.
 Exhaust size calculator on this page

-This exhaust pipe size calculator will tell you what exhaust pipe size you need for the horsepower you are running.
+This exhaust pipe size calculator will tell you what exhaust pipe size (diameter) you need for the horsepower you are running.
 Just enter the horsepower, the calculator does the rest.
-(Calculations from Corky Bell’s legendary book, Maximum Boost, link below)
+(Calculations from Corky Bell’s legendary book, Maximum Boost, buy on ebay, if available, any mistakes are mine, not Corky Bell’s)

 Don’t know your horsepower?
 Check the engine horsepower calculator here.